laoktaviana/AI-CodeAstar/README.md

-# AI-astar
+# Code A*

 Task Sistem Cerdas / Laily (2101201026)

- Python example code A* that works in google-colab
+ Python example code A* that works in google-colab.